werat/werat.github.io/content/posts/2020-10-11-debugging-lldb.md

 ---
-layout: post
 title: "Debugging LLDB with source stepping"
 date:   2020-10-11 18:35:00 +0100
+tags:
+   - lldb
-categories: lldb debugging
+   - debugging
+aliases:
+  - /2020/10/11/debugging-lldb
+  - /2020/10/11/debugging-lldb.html
 ---

 Sometimes you want to (or _need_ to) debug a program that you didn't build yourself and you don't even know _how exactly_ it was built.
 Depending on the specifics of your setup that could mean many different things: